BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_user_removal_request.md

 about: To remove an IDIR or BCeID user when username update causes conflicts
 title: ''
 labels: sso-delete-user, sso
-assignees: jlangy, junminahn, arcshiftsolutions, zsamji, nvunnamm, ConradBoydElliottGustafson
+assignees: jlangy, junminahn, arcshiftsolutions, zsamji,ConradBoydElliottGustafson

 ---